About Next Season: The Elephant in the Room

 There are a few programs in our neck of the woods that play in glorified practice jerseys with iron on numbers.

-One team even has reversible jerseys.
+One team even has reversible jerseys where both sides are horrific.
 Yeah, no. Just no.

 Another town league team has the sharpest uniforms I've ever seen at the youth level.
 Fully sewn logos, names, numbers, sleeve numbers, shells with stripes on them -- the full nine yards.
 Even for mites.